bencres/blog/README.md

 ## Usage of Materials

-All files in this repository are published under **educational**, **non-commerical** licenses.
-As such, commerical usage of any of these files is strictly prohibited.
+Most files in this repository are published under **educational**, **non-commerical** licenses.
+As such, commerical usage of any of those files is strictly prohibited.
 Any other usage is fine; credit is appreciated but not required.